Dr. Aimee Lenz

 I have two loves in my life, my wife Dr. Julaine Hunter and the work I do every day in caring for animals of all types.
 The great thing is that here at LazyPaw Animal Hospital I get to combine the two, something that not many people get to do.

-My emphasis is still on caring for animals and people in a comprehensive way that focuses on a team approach.
+My emphasis is still on caring for animals and people in a comprehensive way that focuses on a team approach and working with all vets.
 I enjoy being able to work directly with the animal patients while also having a chance to talk to their owners.
 Building a sense of trust and integrity with clients is a hallmark of this practice and one that allows me to treat animals throughout their life through most medical issues that may arise.